Finding A UK Sponsor / Finding A Ukrainian To Sponsor

 You could also try contacting local church groups to see if they would advertise for a host for you.
 If you have a specialism, such as being a professional sportsperson, or a particular professional career, you could try contacting the relevant British association for that specialism, or social media networks that may be set up for that specialism, to see if they could think of ways to help.
 Sometimes, people could be more interested in sponsoring someone who has similar interests or backgrounds.

-Note that for a genuine visa application, both hosts and guests will eventually be background checked when the visa application is submitted.
+Note that for a genuine visa application, both sponsors and guests will eventually be background checked when the visa application is submitted.

 Scammers on social media and fake profiles